Indonesia & Bali for All!

 So we can say that Indonesia accessible to travelers with special needs at least partially.

-For information, different tours, aids rental, personal and nursing assistance do not hesitate to contact us!
+For more information, tours, do not hesitate to contact us.